Common Snapping Turtle

 These turtles can grow up to 50 cm in length.
 The Common Snapping Turtle cannot fully retract its head inside its shell as other turtles are able to do.
 That could be the reason they have developed a quite aggressive defense mechanism, which includes the snapping which gave them their name.
 But don’t worry!
 Given the choice the Common Snapper will rather flee than attack.

-The Common Snapping Turtle is part of our 2012 special exhibit "Turtle Shelter!" >
+The Common Snapping Turtle is part of our exhibition 2014 "Turtle Shelter"

 Things to Do